 I have designed and run this site by myself since 2001, in between being a wife, a mom, working, and everything else we women do these days!
 As a result, the site may sometimes lag behind in style or content.
 Please forgive me when that happens.
 Also, I remarried in 2013, so those who remember me as Jennifer Wood may now see me referred to as Jennifer Gilbreath or Jennifer Wood Gilbreath.
 It’s still me, and I’m still doing what I can to keep this site as current as possible.

 In 2014, choriocarcinoma made headlines when Jenna Hinman of New York died of pneumonia complications from the disease after giving birth to twins.
 I was interviewed by phone by a New York station, and you can see the report and hear my comments here.
-In 2017 I was interviewed by the Pregnancy Loss Journey website for their podcast, and you can listen to my interview in various formats at this link.
+I wrote about my experience creating the MyMolarPregnancy.com support groups for the August/September 2015 issue of GrownUps magazine.
+In 2017 I was interviewed by the Pregnancy Loss Journey website for their podcast, but unfortunately that link is no longer available.

 Thank you for visiting.
 I hope that what you find here will help you as you recover in both body and spirit.